{{ result.summaryTitle }}

 Recovery Time Objective

-The maximum planned time a workload can remain in recovery before the outage harms mission or business needs.
+The maximum downtime a workload can tolerate before the outage becomes unacceptable.

 Logical backup size

-The protected data size before compression or transfer reduction is applied.
+The protected data size before compression, deduplication, or transfer reduction is applied.

 Compression ratio

-The ratio between logical bytes and the bytes that need to be transferred or read during restore.
+The relationship between logical bytes and bytes that must be read or transferred during restore.

 Aggregate throughput

-The combined restore rate after per-stream throughput is multiplied by the number of usable parallel streams.
+The combined restore rate after per-stream throughput is multiplied by usable parallel streams.

 Staging overhead